So you’ve landed the remote job of your dreams. Congratulations! Now the real work starts.

 There’s quite a lot of research out there suggesting willpower is a limited resource which depletes as you use it.
 For example, pushing yourself out of the bed in the morning, avoiding social media and going for a run, all use up willpower.
 The more willpower you use, the harder it gets to will yourself to do the things you need to do.

 Because mental energy is limited, it’s a good habit to get into to do all the biggest, hardest tasks first.
 Pushing them until later on in the day decreases the chance you’ll get them done.
-So don’t procrastinate and eat your frogs first thing in the morning!

 One important thing to remember about building new habits is to not try everything at the same time - your habits will never stick that way.
 Try to take on only one new habit every 30 ish days.
-Research proves by limiting yourself to only one habit at a time, you have an 80% chance of retaining it for a year, whereas taking on 2 drops your chances to 35%.
-Taking on 3 or more and your chances plummet to 5% and lower.
+Research proves by limiting yourself to only one habit at a time, you have an 80% chance of retaining it for a year, whereas taking on two drops your chances to 35%.
+Taking on three or more and your chances plummet to 5% and lower.

 For remote workers, especially those who travel frequently, an entire office has to fit into a backpack.
 That’s why you need to make everything you carry with you will help you get sh*t done.
 In order to help you do so, you need to invest in the right tools.